jsloyer/jsloyer/content/post/why-i-chose-hugo-over-wordpress-part2.md

 theme = "startbootstrap-clean-blog"
 ```

-Speaking of git you need to setup a Github project, the name is really important...
-If you are publishing the Hugo site under your own Github org, ie your username, the git project needs to match that.
-For me my Github username is `jsloyer` so my git project name is `jsloyer` as well.
-The reason for this is how Github pages works in picking up the build and publishing for a Github pages site.
+Speaking of git you need to setup a GitHub project, the name is really important...
+If you are publishing the Hugo site under your own GitHub org, ie your username, the git project needs to match that.
+For me my GitHub username is `jsloyer` so my git project name is `jsloyer` as well.
+The reason for this is how GitHub pages works in picking up the build and publishing for a GitHub pages site.

 You will be doing all of your work on the `master` branch.
 Think of the `master` branch as you would with any of piece of software, the `master` branch is the raw code, in this case just markdown.
-There is another special magic branch called `gh-pages` that we will go through later that makes your repo into a Github pages site.
+There is another special magic branch called `gh-pages` that we will go through later that makes your repo into a GitHub pages site.

 ### Creating a post